chloé Charody | composer, show creator & arts entrepreneur

 To this day, Charody’s output includes: 5 circus operas, 2 operatic musicals, 3 ballet operas, 2 works for string orchestra, 4 string quartets, one concerto for violin, fire and orchestra and one symphony.
-Chloé is currently based in Berlin, Germany and is signed to leading German music publishers, Rolf Budde Musikverlag GmbH.
+Chloé is currently based between Berlin, Sydney & The UK and is signed to music publishers, Rolf Budde Musikverlag GmbH.

 Chloé Charody Creations (CCC) was founded in 2018 by Chloé Charody to provide a platform for creative artists around the world to come together to create & tour innovative new work that combines classical music, opera, theatre & circus into its own unique genre.
 With the work we do, we essentially aim to pave a new & innovative path for the arts in the 21st century.
 We hope this path will provide unique performance opportunities for the next generation and lead us all to fresh audiences around the world.